 After the system software is installed, setup software for the hard drive, the video and sound cards, and the modem must be installed.
-These setup programs (called device drivers, discussed in Chapter 4) will probably come on CDs (or maybe floppy disks).
-Once again, the installer inserts these into the drive and then follows the instructions that appear on the screen.
+These setup programs (drivers, discussed in Chapter 3) will probably come on CDs (or maybe floppy disks).
+Once again, the installer inserts these into the appropriate drive and then follows the instructions that appear on the screen.

-• Application software: Now we're finally getting somewhere!
+Application software: Now we're finally getting somewhere!
 After the application software has been installed, you can start using the PC.
 Application software enables you to perform specific tasks-solve problems, perform work, or entertain yourself.
 For example, when you prepare a term paper on your computer, you will use a word processing program.
 (Microsoft Word and Corel WordPerfect are two brands.)
+Adobe Illustrator and Photoshop are popular application programs for creating and manipulating graphics.
 Application software is specific to the system software you use.
-If you want to run Microsoft Word, for instance, you'll need to first have Microsoft Windows on your system, not Unix or Linux.
+If you want to run Microsoft Word, for instance, you'll need to first have Microsoft Windows system software on your system, not Unix or Linux.

-Application software comes on CDs or floppy disks.
-You insert them into your computer, and then follow the instructions on the screen for installation.
-Later on you may obtain entire application programs by getting them off the Internet, using your modem.
+Application software comes on CDs or floppy disks packaged in boxes that include instructions.
+You insert the CDs into your computer, and then follow the instructions on the screen for installation.
+Later on you may obtain entire application programs by getting them off (downloading them from) the internet, using your modem or another type of communications connection, as we discuss in Chapters 2 and 6.

-Although we have said a lot less about software than about hardware, they are equally important.
 We discuss software in much more detail in Chapters 3 and 4.